 That way I can have a couple of servings per day and get relatively close to my daily values, even on days where I restrict my caloric intake via fasting.

 Frequently Asked Questions

 Pure coconut water is an excellent source of potassium but doesn’t have any magnesium and only low amounts of sodium.

 Plus, one serving (8 oz) of unsweetened coconut water has about 10 grams of carbs, including 7 grams of sugar.

 The bottom line is that coconut water is a poor source of micronutrients and electrolytes, with the exception of potassium.
 I’d rather drink camel milk, which has the same amount of sugar but is loaded with micronutrients.

 I think that would be a bad idea.
 Sports drinks are loaded with sugar that you won’t need and that will definitely kick you out of ketosis.
-Check out this article to learn more about how to properly hydrate before, during and after a workout.
+Check out my article about how to properly hydrate before, during and after a workout to learn more.

 We all have different nutritional needs and lifestyles.
 So my recommendation is to listen to your body and adjust your electrolyte supplementation based on how you feel.

 If you’re feeling great and don’t experience any of the classic keto flu symptoms or muscle cramping, your electrolyte levels are probably fine.